-Article 1.14 Work for third parties
+Article 1.14 Ancillary activities

 - 1. The employee is obliged to notify the employer of any work he performs for third parties before he commences with that work, and must do so on inception of his employment contract. - 2.
-The employee may perform work for third parties only with the approval of the employer. - 3.
-Approval shall be given to perform work for third parties outside of office hours, unless important institutional interests are involved. - 4.
-The employer shall lay down further rules in regard of paragraphs 1 to 3 in consultation with local employees' organisations.
+The employee may perform ancillary activities only with the approval of the employer. - 3.
+Approval shall be given to perform ancillary activities outside of office hours, unless important institutional interests are involved. - 4.
+The parties to the collective labour agreement have established a sectoral scheme covering ancillary activities by those employed at Dutch universities, which will come into effect on 1 July 2017.
+This scheme forms part of the cao, as stated in Appendix J. In addition to this scheme, the employer may put a procedure or administrative arrangement in place for the implementation of the scheme.
+If there is a conflict between the local and sectoral regulations, until 1 January 2018 at the latest, the local regulations will prevail.